Cookies on this website

 Aim 1: Enhance inclusivity in career development for those with caring responsibilities or part time working patterns.

-Aim 2: Encourage visibility, knowledge and access of part-time / flexible working and other family-friendly university and departmental-level schemes and support
+Aim 2: Encourage visibility, knowledge and access of part-time / flexible working and family-friendly university and departmental-level schemes and support

 Aim 3: Enhance support for older members of staff